daniel-norouzi-m/pre-training-transformers-for-no-arbitrage-implied-volatility-surfaces/README.md

 The embedding for each surface point is calculated by averaging the implied volatilities of all input surface points, weighted by their 2D distances using multiple elliptical RBF kernels with different bandwidths.
 This process is also applied to the masked points, except their IV values are masked out and not considered in the calculation.
 This results in a multi-channel representation where each channel corresponds to the embedded value computed using a different RBF kernel, providing a localized interpretation of the input surface.

+Here is the revised README section based on your new implementation details:

+---

 **Normalization**:
-After computing the embeddings using multiple RBF kernels, layer normalization is applied across the channels, height, and width dimensions to ensure stability and consistency in the feature distributions:
+After computing the embeddings using multiple Elliptical RBF kernels, layer normalization is applied across the embedding dimension to ensure stability and consistency in the feature distributions:

 ```math
 H = \text{LayerNorm}(H_{\text{multi-channel}})
 ```

 2. **2D Positional Encoding**:
-   - Add positional encoding to the output of the 1x1 convolution.
+   - Positional encoding is added to the output of the Elliptical RBF kernel embeddings.
 The positional encoding for each dimension $M$ and $T$ is defined as follows for a dimension size $d_{\text{embedding}}$:

 ```math
 PE(M_j, T_j, 4i) = \sin\left(\frac{M_j}{\sigma_{\text{scale}}^{4i/d_{\text{embedding}}}}\right)